0044 (0)1273 732 888

 But this is far from a hard-and-fast rule: you’ll find exceptions on both sides of the Atlantic (and beyond).
 Essentially, just like your choice of holiday destination, in the end it’s up to you.
 As with any style choice, though, once you’ve chosen, it’s always good to stay consistent.

-Now that’s all sorted, it’s still probably best that you go and stock up on sunscreen.
+Now that’s settled, it’s still probably a good idea to go and stock up on sunscreen.
 Better safe and all that.

 Image credit: Yellowj / Shutterstock